Thinking Different with Your Office 365 Deployment

 If those questions give you pause (and hopefully, they do), then you might want to try answering them with Aryaka’s global SD-WAN instead.

 Aryaka’s global SD-WAN is the only SD-WAN with its own purpose-built, global private WAN.
-We deliver the network as a service via 28 points of presence located within 30 ms of 95% of the world’s business users.
+We deliver the network security as a service via 28 points of presence located within 30 ms of 95% of the world’s business users.
 We shorten the perceived distance between end users and Microsoft’s edge and abstract the network.
 With built-in WAN-Optimization and SD-WAN, we make Office 365 run faster.
 The network bypasses the internet with our global private WAN and includes TCP optimization, data deduplication, and SSL optimization through our SmartLink technology so you don’t have to scale your bandwidth as a first resort.

 If you do need to scale your bandwidth, it only takes a few hours to do so.
 We scale to meet your needs in different geographies, without your having to wait for us to build up the infrastructure in the area or deploy a new link.
 We’ve also already peered with all of Microsoft’s access points.
 That means users on the Aryaka network already have a pre-existing route into Office 365 from minute one, without your IT team having to make additional investments.